 Healthcare Georgia Foundation

-The Foundation has selected three high-burden costly chronic diseases that have proven evidence-based interventions and will award grants that utilize a best practice, promising approach, or evidence-based program that address:
+The Foundation has selected three high-burden costly chronic diseases that have proven evidence-based interventions and will award grants to support evidence-based programs that address:

 GrantWatch ID#: 158291

 The Foundation anticipates that approximately 10-12 grants will be awarded; however, the number and amount of grant awards will be based on the number of applications received and/or the availability of Foundation funds.

 The grant period is 12 months.
 The grant period begins January 2, 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Foundation staff are working remotely, so the best way to communicate is via email.